Digitek (character): Fictional character biography

-The story of Digitek begins at the Mys-Tech organization.
-Kether Troop, a team of Mys-Tech mercenaries tasked with recovering alien technology from alternate dimensions, manage to retrieve a product called Protosilicon from an unknown source and installs it on an item known as Jump 61.
-Technological analysis of the item followed, and Jonathan Byrant is assigned as its Project Leader.
-His supervisor, Mr. Grant, sabotages the project with a computer virus, but Jonathan somehow gains a vision of this.
-He rushes back to the facility.
+Kether Troop, a team of Mys-Tech mercenaries tasked with recovering alien technology from alternate dimensions, manage to retrieve a product called Protosilicon from an unknown source and install it on an item known as Jump 61.
+Technological analysis of the item follows, and Jonathan Byrant is assigned as the project leader.
+His supervisor, Mr. Grant, sabotages the project with a computer virus, but Byrant receives a vision of these events and rushes back to the facility.
 He arrives just as the building explodes, and is believed to have been killed.
-Unknown to all he survives and finds that the suit has bonded with him.
-Choosing to use his powers for good, Jonathan decides to call himself after the project: Digitek.
-His first opponents are the villains known as Bacillicons, three mercenaries who had been similarly transformed, but are warped by the virus.
+Byrant survives and finds that the suit has bonded with him.
+Choosing to use his powers for good, Byrant decides to call himself after the project: Digitek.

-When Psi-Key is attacked by the virus, she broadcasts a worldwide distress signal, which locks onto the cyborg hero Deathlok.
-Deathlok is then transported to the UK.
-Together the two heroes defeat the Bacillicons, parting as friends.

 Civil War and MI:13

-Digitek is later mentioned as having joined the heroes opposing the Super Hero Registration Act during the Superhuman Civil War.
-Apprehended by S.H.I.E.L.D., Digitek seemingly commits suicide by transforming his arm into an M-110 particle shotgun and shooting himself.
-S.H.I.E.L.D. considers Digitek's suicide to be a possible hoax to allow the vigilante to escape from the Negative Zone Prison, as his CPU did not suffer terminal damage.
+Digitek is among the heroes opposing the Superhero Registration Act during the Superhuman Civil War.
+After being apprehended by S.H.I.E.L.D., Digitek seemingly commits suicide by transforming his arm into a gun and shooting himself.
+S.H.I.E.L.D. considers Digitek's suicide to be a possible hoax to allow him to escape from Negative Zone Prison Alpha.

-Digitek later appears, alive and unharmed, as one of British intelligence agency MI:13's reserve agents, battling against an army of vampires on the Moon.
+Digitek later appears, alive and unharmed, as a reserve agent of the intelligence agency MI-13.
 The caption accompanying his reintroduction stated that he is "back from intelligence gathering in the USA".